 Change in Groundwater Storage - Change in groundwater storage is directly related to change in groundwater levels.
-Historically, the water levels fluctuated seasonally, and average change in storage over time was positive.
-Since 2000, groundwater levels have a net decline across portions of the Subbasin, causing an annual loss of groundwater in storage.
+Historically, the water levels fluctuated seasonally, and the average change in storage over time was positive.
+Since 2000, groundwater levels show a net decline across portions of the Subbasin, causing an annual loss of groundwater in storage.
 Change in groundwater storage is estimated using the groundwater model developed for the GSP.
 The annual average change in groundwater storage simulated by the groundwater model between 2000 and 2015 is about -7,600 AF/yr, resulting in a cumulative net loss of 114,500 acre-ft.
 More information on groundwater storage is provided in Section 4 - Water Budgets.

+The Revised GSP addresses the current estimate of the annual change in storage related to overdraft which is estimated at -31,200 AF/yr.
+A complete and comprehensive water budget analysis for current and future conditions will be conducted as part of the 5-year Periodic Evaluation in January 2027.
 Subsidence - Land subsidence refers to the gradual lowering or sudden sinking of the land surface and if allowed to occur may impact critical infrastructure such as roads, bridges, irrigation canals, and wells.
 Aquifer-system compaction can occur in certain sedimentary basins where more groundwater is withdrawn than is being replenished, causing dewatering of sediments.
 Dewatering depressurizes the aquifer skeleton and compacts clay layering, leading to decline in the ground surface.
 There are many factors that can contribute to land subsidence, though per the GSP Regulations only inelastic, or irreversible, subsidence caused by groundwater pumping is the responsibility of the GSAs.
 Subsidence data collected during 2004 to 2017 land surface elevation surveys, since 2015 by satellite, and since 2004 at a single extensometer installed in a monitoring well have largely indicated that minimal inelastic subsidence has occurred to date.
 However, the southern portion of the Subbasin near Orland has some risk of future subsidence based on measured subsidence to the south in the Colusa Subbasin that is correlated with up to 50 feet of groundwater level decline since 2005.